-The fact Renault restricted the drive program for the Sports chassis to the road, while the Cup chassis could only be experienced on track, might suggest why each are tied to one transmission.
-From a brief stint on roads surrounding Norwell we can sense the Sport chassis has the same levels of grip as the Cup, but loses its agility and turn in.
-Instead it has a calmer ride and breathes with undulations better, gifting the deformable torsion beam arrangement surprising compliance.
+The fact Renault restricted the Sports chassis's drive program to the road, and the Cup chassis's to track, might suggest why each are locked to one transmission.
+From a brief stint on roads we sense the Sport chassis has the same levels of grip as the Cup, but loses its agility and turn in.
+Instead, it has a calmer ride and breathes with undulations better, gifting the deformable torsion beam arrangement surprising compliance.

 The new Megane’s steering system is accurate, but it also feels slightly elastic in assistance and weight.
 The old rack felt lighter and more tactile under load.
 But let’s not forget you’re not the only one steering this car, as Renault Sport have retained the Megane GT’s rear-wheel steering for the RS.